 Putting It Into Practice

 A helpful way to reinforce good habits in your rowing is to break the compound movement down into smaller pieces, or slow the movement down.
-Watch the video below for a demonstration of three rowing drills: arms only rowing, arms and body rowing, and paused/tempo rowing.

 Once you’re feeling comfortable with your rowing technique, give one of these workouts a try.